CrewHRM/CrewHRM/readme.txt

 Yes, you can translate the plugin into any language you want.
 You can use the Loco Translate plugin or any other plugin you like.
 Please check our [documentation](https://getcrewhrm.com/docs/getting-started/translation/) for detailed instructions.

 = Do you have video tutorials? =
-We have posted walkthrough videos on the [CrewHRM YouTube Channel](https://www.youtube.com/@crewhrm).
+We have posted walkthrough videos on the [Crew HRM YouTube Channel](https://www.youtube.com/@crewhrm).
 If you have requests for video tutorials and discuss different ideas, please feel free to comment on any video or use the contact form on our website.

 = How can I suggest new features? =
 You can email us using the contact form on our website to share feature ideas with helpful screenshots, sketches, etc.